leonkariukii/GOSA_Auto/README.md

 ### Future Improvements

-As the project progresses, Garage_plus will be developed further with:
+As the project progresses, GOSA_Auto will be developed further with:

 * CSS styling
 * Responsive design